jaepetto/nbjrnlctl/memory-bank/systemPatterns.md

 Data structures are defined as Go structs in models package, providing type safety and clear data contracts between layers.

 ### Configuration Pattern
-Utilities for configuration management are centralized, ensuring consistent handling of settings across all components.
+Utilities for configuration management are centralized, ensuring consistent handling of settings across all components using environment variables only.

 ## Component Relationships